Territorial scope of application of the new Data Protection Bill

 Territorial scope of the Data Protection Bill

-The data protection bill provides for its territorial scope of application, stipulating, as the GDPR, that in some cases its rules may apply extra-territorially:
+The new data protection law provides for its territorial scope of application, stipulating, as the GDPR, that in some cases its rules may apply extra-territorially:

 1. When the data controller or the data processor (mandatario or agent) is established or incorporated in national territory.